jasonfb/nondestructive_migrations/README.md

 _* other versions of Ruby may work_

-_Note: head of master current cooresponds to tagged version v1.1.5 because I did gem cuts out of order.
-Follow chart above for the right version of this spec to use for your Rails version.
-If anyone would like this tested against Rails 5.1, please open an Issue._

 # Rails 4.0, 4.1, 4.2 Upgrade Warning
 Version 1.0 has a bug if you run it under Rails 4.
 Specifically, it will run your data migrations but it won't look for the data_migrations table, it will instead use the schema_migrations table.
 If you have a Rails 3 app, use version 1.0 of this gem.
 If you upgrade to Rails 4 (or start with a Rails 4 app), use version 1.1 of this gem.
 If you have a Rails 3 app that you are upgrading to Rails 4 and you fail to upgrade this gem, version 1.0 of this gem when run under a Rails 4 app will re-run all your old data migrations.
 Paying attention to the version number when upgrading will avoid this problem.
 I sincerely regret this but as I did not know about it myself until I upgraded my own app.
 At the time, since I had already released Version 1.0 of this, I decided not to yank the version and simply leave this note with the version bump.
 Basically version 1.1 drops support for Rails 3, and I have removed the Rails 3 specs.